-A separate campaign bank account must be established including for campaigns that are self-funded by the candidate.
-A bank account is not required if a candidate will not receive any contributions or make personal expenditures of less than \$2,000 in a calendar year.
+A separate campaign bank account must be established for each election.
+A bank account is not required if a candidate will not receive any contributions and will make personal expenditures of less than \$2,000 in a calendar year.
+A candidate who receives any contributions, regardless of personal expenditure level, must open a bank account.
 The filing and statement of qualification fees are not included in calculating the \$2,000.